 Dr. D. Linn Holness, MD, MHSc, FCBOM, FRCPC, FFOM(Hon) Dr. Holness graduated from the Faculty of Medicine, University of Toronto in 1977 and has a MHSc from the University of Toronto.
 She is certified in Occupational Medicine by the Royal College of Physicians and Surgeons of Canada and is an Honorary Fellow of the Faculty of Occupational Medicine of the Royal College of Physicians of London, UK.
 Dr. Holness is a Professor Emerita in the Dalla Lana School of Public Health and Department of Medicine at the University of Toronto.
 She is the past Director of the Division of Occupational Medicine in the Department of Medicine at the University of Toronto and past Chief of the Department of Occupational and Environmental Health at St Michael’s Hospital.
 She is the Director of the Centre for Research Expertise in Occupational Disease which focuses on common non-malignant occupational diseases.
 Her research interests in occupational health are broad, covering a variety of topics including occupational disease and its prevention, recognition and reporting, occupational health services and occupational health and safety in the context of specific populations such as vulnerable workers.
 Her main research has focused on prevention, health care utilization, diagnosis, return to work and outcomes related to occupational skin disease.

-Paul comes to OCRC from the University of British Columbia, where he was a Professor in the School of Environmental Health.
-As well as being Director of the OCRC, he is also a Professor with the University of Toronto's Dalla Lana School of Public Health.
-He has an MSc in Industrial Hygiene and a PhD in Epidemiology, both from the University of Washington in Seattle.
-Paul is internationally recognized for his expertise on the health effects of workplace exposures and sits on many expert panels, including the International Agency for Research on Cancer working groups that evaluated carcinogens such as dusts and fibres, firefighting and formaldehyde.
-He has extensive research experience and accomplishments, including his leadership of a national program known as "CAREX Canada," a workplace and environmental exposure database.
+Paul is the Director of the OCRC, as well as a Senior Scientist with Ontario Health and a Professor with the Occupational and Environmental Health Division of the University of Toronto's Dalla Lana School of Public Health.
+He has a PhD in Epidemiology and an MSc in Industrial Hygiene, both from the University of Washington in Seattle.
+Paul is internationally recognized for his expertise on the health effects of workplace exposures and has sat on many expert panels, including the International Agency for Research on Cancer working groups that evaluated carcinogens such as dusts and fibres, firefighting and formaldehyde.
+He has extensive research experience and accomplishments, including his past leadership of "CAREX Canada," a national workplace and environmental exposure program.
 Over his academic career he has held numerous research grants, supervised many graduate students and has published extensively.

 Peter Goodhand is a respected leader in the global health sector as a senior executive and board member in both the philanthropic and health research advancement communities.
 Goodhand played a key role in the creation of a global alliance to accelerate progress in genomic research and medicine.
 In June 2013, he was appointed acting Executive Director of the alliance for its critical development phase.
 Prior to this role, he was the President and CEO of the Canadian Cancer Society - with a strong commitment to the Society’s Research Institute (formerly the National Cancer Institute of Canada) and the strategic development of cancer research in Canada.
 He was instrumental in the creation of the Occupational Cancer Research Centre (OCRC) and of the Canadian Centre for Applied Research in Cancer Control (ARCC).
 Before joining the Society, Goodhand had a 20 year career in the global medical technology industry, including strategic marketing roles with multinational healthcare companies such as American Cyanamid and Johnson and Johnson.
 He served as board Chair and President of Canada’s Medical Device Industry association (MEDEC), chaired the Government of Canada’s Expert Working Group on the future of medical isotope production, and was a member of the Canadian delegation to the UN summit on non-communicable diseases.
 He is currently Chair of the Board, Health Technology Exchange (Ontario, Canada), Senior Advisor for Research and Policy, Health Charities Coalition of Canada, Board Member, MaRS EXCITE (Excellence in Clinical Innovation and Technology Evaluation), and a National Steering Committee member for CIHR’s SPOR initiative.
 Goodhand had a 12-year experience as a patient advocate, caregiver and navigator throughout his family’s battle with a rare cancer.